mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 "Someday, your life will depend on his death, and you'll wish you'd done it already."

 Thi turned hae head to shield a tear from Melna.
 "Shb'paahh!
-Don't you think I know that already?", thi whispered.
+Don't you think I know that?", thi whispered.
 And with hae hands on hae head in exasperation, thi receded from the conversation to a dark corner of the ship to be alone.

 Melna kept her gaze fixed upon Ramne as he slowly regained his bearings.
 The crew crowded around him, giving him water and nursing his wounds and it made her sick to watch them pander to him.
-She stood up slowly, holding the coat tightly to her chest, and looked out on the water again.
-There was no sign of the maman anymore.
+She stood up slowly, holding the coat tightly to her chest, and looked down at her hand, where an empty glass vial tinted with a green film sat, a keepsake that the maman had given her just before thi left.
+She looked out on the water again.
+There was no sign of hae.
 Just the dark outlines of waves.

 "Live well, my friend.
 You've earned it."